 Community education is non-credit courses offered for skill development, social activity or life enrichment.
 These courses are less costly than credit courses and are offered in a shorter time frame allowing participants to learn a subject without dealing with "homework" or worrying about getting graded for participation in the course.
 Courses such as Golf 101, Introduction to Photography, Word, Excel and Introduction to Computers are some examples of community education classes.
-These courses are coordinated through the Center for Distance Education.
-We welcome anyone who would like to share their skill or talent to be an instructor.
+These courses are coordinated through the Academic Affairs office.